- 18 September 2024 – restraint order granted

 Most odorous wastes are required to be tracked when being transported within Queensland and this information will also be reviewed as necessary.

-NuGrow is also required by the restraint order to inform the Court when it has reached each of the major milestones.
+NuGrow is also required by the restraint order to inform the Court when it has complied with the order.

 Will NuGrow be required to comply with the amended Environmental Authority?

 Yes.
-The conditions of NuGrow’s Environmental Authority (EA) issued under the Environmental Protection Act 1994 authorises it to undertake composting and must be complied with at all times.
+The conditions of NuGrow’s Environmental Authority (EA) issued under the Environmental Protection Act 1994 (EP Act) authorises it to undertake composting and must be complied with at all times.

 Amendments have been made to the EA to include a suite of improved odour management conditions that align with the order and the stronger composting regulations introduced last month.

-NuGrow must comply with the Court order, the EA, and any other approvals issued by relevant agencies or local government.
+NuGrow must comply with all of its environmental obligations at law, including the Court order, the EA, and any other approvals issued by relevant agencies or local government.

 What happens if the infrastructure isn’t approved by Ipswich City Council?